AnishPimpley/anishpimpley.github.io/_pages/about.md

 youtubeId2: QE9vT0zaZdU
 ---

 I’m an Applied Scientist II with Microsoft AI platform.
-I work on rapid prototyping and envisioning future ML products for AI platform & Cognitive services.
-Previously at Microsoft’s AI Development Acceleration Program (MAIDAP) at the Office of Applied Research.
+I work on POCs and envisioning future ML products for AI platform & Cognitive services.
+Previously at Microsoft’s AI Development Acceleration Program ([MAIDAP](https://www.microsoftnewengland.com/maidap/)) at the Office of Applied Research.

 My current work focuses on large language models like GPT-3 and solving open real-world problems in the abstractive-NLP domain.